 You take the lead.
 Set challenges for others.
 Be the cause of change, not the victim of it.
 When you’re a challenger brand, competitors have to respond to you.

 Clearly, it’s better to be a challenger than to be challenged.
 But you might be thinking the market leader’s the one with all the power to do the challenging, right?
-But let’s look at why that isn’t actually the case.
+But let’s look at why that isn’t the case.

 The blessing and curse of market leadership